PotatoMind/ceg4110-homework-2/README.md

 **Model**
 I decided to make the model a custom calendar that I built off of using the system time.
 There were many ways to go about making my own custom calendar.
 My buttons increment and decrement each value of the calender by 1, so I decided to just have a thread that always updates the custom calender to the current system time + the custom value.
 So, if someone decrements the hour to -2, the time is the current time's hour - 2.
 It's a very simple solution that seemed to have worked.

 **Controller**
 The controller probably took the most time out of everything.
 My biggest challenge was figuring out how to dynamically add custom fragments and be able to update all of the custom clock widgets inside of those fragments.
 I decided to make an arraylist of custom fragments so that the controller could manipulate it as needed, and then replace the custom adapter inside of the spinner when adding new ones when a button is pressed.
 It sounds complicated, but once I figured it out, it was really easy.
 The learning curve was just a little steep.
-I'm here to kick bubblegum and chew ass

 **View**
 The view took some time, but only because I was trying to figure out what the AnalogClock and DigitalClock deprecated classes do exactly.
 I was able to make my own custom DigitalClock by passing in my own calendar, whereas for custom AnalogClock I just found a tutorial on how to make an analog clock, and then added pieces of code from my custom DigitalClock in that.
 It was a lot more learning than actual coding.

 **Command**
 At first, I actually forgot to implement command design aspects.
 It was mostly trivial, though, because I just had to separated my MainActivity class into the Commands and CommandQ.
 The CommandQ implements the undo/redo functionality.